 Flag Day was first recognized nationally by President Woodrow Wilson in 1916 through a presidential proclamation, and Wilson’s proclamation was later extended by legislation that was signed by President Harry Truman in 1949.

 The Library of Congress has a complete rundown on the history of Flag Day and a wide range of educational resources that you and your students can explore this week:

 What other holidays and historical anniversaries will you be marking in your homeschool this Hercules Term? 😊

 ❡ The emblem of the land I love: Flags are wonderful subjects for students to investigate, and your recommended homeschool almanac and world atlas both have many pages of flag illustrations.
 Why not open them up today and explore! 🇦🇫 🇦🇱 🇩🇿 🇦🇸 🇦🇩 🇦🇴 🇦🇮 🇦🇬 🇦🇷 🇦🇲 🇦🇼 🇦🇺 🇦🇹 🇦🇿 🇺🇸

-❡ Stay up to date: This is one of our occasional Homeschool Holidays & Anniversaries posts.
-Add your name to our weekly mailing list and get great homeschool teaching ideas delivered right to your mailbox all through the year. 🗞
+❡ Here, said the year: This is one of our occasional posts on Homeschool Holidays & Anniversaries.
+Print your own copy of our River Houses calendar of educational events to follow along with us, and add your name to our weekly mailing list to get great homeschool teaching ideas delivered right to your mailbox all through the year. 🗞